48 arrested, 262 booked over violence in Muzaffarnagar during anti-CAA protests

 Internet services remain snapped in the district since Thursday, officials said.
 The town witnessed violent protests against the amended Citizenship Act after Friday prayers.
 Incidents of stone-pelting, arson and loot were reported from some localities during which several protesters were injured.

 Police said more than 12 cops, including some sub-inspector-level officers and constables, were injured.
 The police, however, could not share the total number of protesters injured in the incidents.
-No untoward incidents were reported on Saturday and Sunday during which, sources said, the police conducted raids and have arrested 48 people so far.
+No untoward incidents were reported on Saturday and Sunday during which, sources said, the police conducted raids and have so far arrested 48 people.

 Incidents of violence were reported from Madina Chowk, Kachchi Sadak and Meenakshi Chowk (Khalapad area) of the town after Friday prayers.
 Former Uttar Pradesh minister and Congress leader Saeed-uz-Zaman said four cars parked at his compound were torched.
 The area falls under the Civil Lines police station.